-If the man has a hormonal deficiency, it might be treatable with medications.
-These are rare cases.
+If the man has a hormonal deficiency, it may be treatable with medications., however, these are rare cases.

-A varicocele is an abnormal tortuosity and dilation of veins of panpiniform plexus within the spermatic cord.
-If there is a varicocele, it can be surgically treated - which might help fertility in some cases.
-However, well controlled studies of surgery vs. no surgery have failed to consistently demonstrate increased pregnancy rates with surgical correction.
+A varicocele is an abnormal tortuosity and dilation of veins of pampiniform plexus within the spermatic cord.
+If there is a varicocele, it can be surgically treated - which may help fertility in some cases.
+However, well-controlled studies of surgery vs. no surgery have failed to consistently demonstrate increased pregnancy rates with surgical correction.
 Some studies have shown better pregnancy rates after surgery, but other studies have shown lower pregnancy rates following surgery.

 Many medical studies have shown no increase in pregnancy rates with clomiphene given to men.
 A "double blind" study (World Health Organization study, published in the International Journal of Andrology, 1992) of 190 couples, gave clomiphene or placebo ("sugar pills) to men with abnormal semen parameters.
 The men took either clomiphene or placebo for 6 months.
 Pregnancy rates were not increased with clomiphene:

 Intrauterine insemination (IUI)

 Intrauterine insemination is an option in male infertility.
 Mild to moderately low sperm counts and/or motility are usually treated with inseminations for about 3-6 months while severely low counts and/or motility are more successfully treated with in-vitro fertilization and intracytoplasmic sperm injection (ICSI).